Skip to primary navigation Skip to content Skip to footer

 a group of people walking around a food market

-NEW!
 Urban Hawker: iconic Singapore flavors by culinary entrepreneurs from UNESCO-certified Hawker Centres In Singapore: Malay, Peranakan, Chinese, Indian, and many more.

 Curated by KF Seetoh, founder of the World Street Food Congress and Makansutra, Urban Hawker is an authentic Singapore street food center located in the heart of New York City.
 It is the first of its kind in the United States to feature stalls from the UNESCO hawker centers of Singapore.
 17 vendors total, representing essential cuisines like Malay, Peranakan, Chinese, Indian, Southeast Asian, Asian-style Western favorites, and many more shine at Urban Hawker.